-Records should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.
+Records are reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified.

-If a concerning pattern of behaviour is identified and now meets the criteria for an allegation, then the matter should be referred to the LADO.
+If a concerning pattern of behaviour is identified and now meets the criteria for an allegation, then the matter will be referred to the LADO.

-The records' review might identify that there are wider cultural issues within the school or college that enabled the behaviour to occur.
+The records' review might identify that there are wider cultural issues that enabled the behaviour to occur.
 This might mean that policies or processes could be revised, or extra training delivered to minimise the risk of it happening again.